-A continuación puede encontrar los correspondientes links con todas las publicaciones de libros del autor principal de esta web.
+A continuación puede encontrar los correspondientes links con todas las publicaciones de libros del autor principal de esta iniciativa.
 Si desea colaborar con el autor, puede comprar las versiones digital o en papel en la tienda de Amazon.
 Aquí encontrará links para la misma, en formato Kindle y Papel, como también un link a la versión PDF y Mobi que se ofrece libre para descargar.

-Below you can find the corresponding links with all the book publications of the main author of this web.
+Below you can find the corresponding links with all the book publications of the main author of this initiative.
 If you want to collaborate with the author, you can buy the digital or paper versions at the Amazon store.
 Here you will find links for Amazon Kindle and Paperback formats, as well as a link to a PDF and Mobi version that is offered free for downloading.

 Una versión en inglés del libro “Proposiciones” estará disponible próximamente / An English version of the book “Proposiciones” will be available soon.
 At the end of this page you can find an English translation of the Preface to the book “Propositions”.

 Versión en Papel/Paperback: Link